charles-e/new-c2lem/src/books/_BIP/The Count of Monte Cristo.md

 * <span meta="24.9@2025-10-20T20:13:20.466Z"></span> Morrel is saved!
 I don't get why we had to have Dantes show up twice to make this happen?  (then again, I haven't spent a great deal of brain power contemplating this.)
 Anyway Eddie says he is done playing secret santa.

 * <span meta="26.5@2025-11-10T18:31:33.113Z"></span> When you return to this mundane sphere from your visionary world, you seem to leave a Neapolitan spring for a Lapland winter - to exchange paradise for earth - heaven for hell!
 Taste the hashish!'

+* <span meta="26.2@2025-11-10T18:39:16.817Z"></span> 'Well, then, Signor Aladdin, replied the singular Amphitryon, 'you heard our repast announced; will you now take the trouble to enter the salle-à-manger, your humble servant going first to show the way?
+(The banquet hosted by Amphitryon is famously marked by a mythological twist in which Zeus, disguised as Amphitryon, gives a grand feast in Amphitryon’s likeness while the real Amphitryon is away.
+When Amphitryon returns home, a dispute arises over who is truly the host—the man physically present or the god who provided the feast.
+The guests and servants resolve this by deciding that the true host is he who gave the feast, highlighting the importance of hospitality and generosity in ancient culture.
+This banquet story emphasizes themes of identity, deception, and honor, with the act of hosting being a symbol of social status and control over the household.​)